Management & Organization (MGTO)

 Prerequisites: (MGT 20200 or MGTO 20100) and ACCT 20100

-Enrollment is limited to students with a major in Management Consulting.
+Enrollment is limited to students with a program in Management Consulting.

 Prerequisites: ACCT 20100

-Enrollment is limited to students with a minor in Innovation Entrepreneurship.
+Enrollment is limited to students with a program in Innovation & Entrepreneurship.

 MGTO 30510 Social Entrepreneurship (3 Credit Hours)